-During our six nights holiday in Koh Chang, Matthew, Mike and I had a nice exercise walking in the jungle with Mr Tan.
-We chose Klong Prao Trek, its difficulty level in between medium and hard.
+During our six nights holiday in Koh Chang, Matthew, Mike, and I had a nice exercise walking in the jungle with Mr Tan.
+We chose Klong Prao Trek, its difficulty level is between medium and hard.

-Once we loaded the essentials in our backpack, we start our journey at 9 am by walking across the rubber plantation before entering the secret entrance that only Mr Tan knows about it.
+Once we loaded the essentials in our backpack, we started our journey at 9 am by walking across the rubber plantation before entering the secret entrance that only Mr Tan knew about it.

-Along the way, he would let us know whenever we came across something interesting such as the Redwood, Banyan tree, Rattan, Orchid, Fern, Cicada’s nest, and snake.
+Along the way, he would let us know whenever we encountered something interesting such as the Redwood, Banyan tree, Rattan, Orchid, Fern, Cicada’s nest, and snake.

 We conquered the first hill at 11:12 am and had a little break.
-Mr Tan told us that we could leave our backpack in this spot and collect it when we returned from the summit about 600metres away.
+Mr Tan told us we could leave our backpack in this spot and collect it when we returned from the summit about 600 metres away.
 The hike would be the hardest, and it would be wiser to leave it there.

-Although 600 metres doesn’t seem far away, the elevation had made me felt like I had walked miles away.
+Although 600 metres doesn’t seem far away, the elevation made me feel like I had walked miles away.
 We arrived at the top of the unnamed hill after 25 minutes hike.
 The view overlooking Kai Bae, Klong Prao, and Chai Chet beaches was fantastic.
-We spent about 15 minutes resting and admiring the picturesque view before walking down on a different trail back to where we left our backpack.
+We spent about 15 minutes resting and admiring the picturesque view before walking down a different trail back to where we had left our backpacks.

-Throughout the whole journey, there’s only one place that was a bit challenging.
+Throughout the whole journey, there was only one place that was a bit challenging.
 It required us to hold onto a rope to get down from the steep slope.
 Other than that, it wasn’t that difficult.
-We had our lunch at a riverside.
+We had our lunch at the riverside.
 The water was clear with plenty of little fish.
 I gave some of my rice to the fish, and they all seemed to like it.

-Once we finished our lunch, we resumed our walk and arrived 30 minutes later to the undisturbed Waterfall.
+Once we finished our lunch, we resumed our walk and arrived 30 minutes later at the undisturbed Waterfall.

-25 minutes later, once everyone had freshened up, we hiked down along the river, and it’s a long walk before we reached the elephant camp.
+25 minutes later, once everyone had freshened up, we hiked down along the river, and it was a long walk before we reached the elephant camp.
 We also stopped by to look back at the hill that we had conquered earlier before heading towards the rubber plantation near the starting point.
-When we reached the car, we just realised that 5 of the hikers went missing.
+When we reached the car, we just realised that 5 hikers had gone missing.

-Relieved that everyone was finally there, Mr Tan finally was able to carry out his final task – driving us back to our hotel.
+Relieved that everyone was finally there, Mr Tan was finally able to carry out his final task – driving us back to our hotel.
 We got back to the hotel at 5 pm.
-Comparing with the Jirisan, this one offered more to see, and this hike had been a little bit more challenging due to its distance.
+Compared with the Jirisan, this one offered more to see, and this hike had been a little bit more challenging due to its distance.
 I could feel my muscle burning that night.